• Free shipping on all orders

 Obviously, you don’t want to point a laser pointer directly at your cats’ eyes.
 The bright light can damage their eyes – just like it can damage ours.
 While you’re playing, you should be fairly careful about accidentally pointing it in their eyes.

-Preferably stand behind your feline.
-That way, if they move their head between the laser pointer and the dot, the light will go on the back of their head – not in their eyes.
+Stand behind your feline.
+That way, if they move their head between the laser pointer and the dot, the light will go on the back of their head, not in their eyes.

 Some people claim that the futility of the laser game frustrates felines.
 They can’t actually catch the laser, of course.
 This fact may cause frustration.

 However, there isn’t evidence that this fact actually causes distress for your feline.
-We don’t have any studies over whether or not your feline will experience disappointment after a game of laser.
+We don’t have any studies on whether or not your feline will experience disappointment after a game of laser.
 Therefore, these are just theories.
+What correlation studies do suggest is that playing with the laser pointer might result in abnormal repetitive behaviors often linked to the diagnosis of feline compulsive disorders.1 However, this leads mostly to behaviors like chasing lights and shadows and not concerning behaviors like overgrooming.

 Many owners find that their cats are quite happy and tired after playing with a laser, though.
-It’s hard to find a cat owner that finds their cat frustrated after a game of laser tag!
+This is the reason why many love them: it can help them exercise.
+It’s hard to find a cat owner who finds their cat frustrated after a game of laser tag!
+Some owners have learned to let them win sometimes by tossing them a toy or a treat as they pounce into the dot.

-Is It Cruel to Play With a Laser With a Cat?
+Is It Cruel to Use a Laser to Play With a Cat?

 cat playing cardboard